paavansirivardhan123/Visiona/README.md

 - Routes voice commands to the correct tool automatically
 - Answers questions about the current scene and recent activity
 - Sets persistent goals ("I need water") and proactively alerts when relevant objects appear
+- Contextual Arrival: Generates comforting, environment-aware guidance when you reach your destination (<= 1 step)
 - Confirmation system asks before executing ambiguous requests
 - Graceful offline fallback when the API key is missing